 The Gulf Coast Bird Observatory is pleased to host: Raptor Identification Workshop With William S. Clark.
 This workshop will take place September 30 and October 2, 2022.

 Bill Clark is a photographer, author, researcher, and lecturer and has over 50 years of experience working with birds of prey, including 5 years as Director of NWF’s Raptor Information Center.
 He has published numerous articles on raptor subjects; has traveled extensively world-wide studying, observing, and photographing raptors; and regularly led raptor and birding tours and workshops, both home and abroad.
 Bill regularly teaches evening and weekend courses on raptor field identification and biology in the US and Canada.
 He has written a raptor field guide for Europe and another for Mexico and Central America and yet another for Africa is in press.
 He is a coauthor of the Photographic Guide to North American Raptors and the completely revised Peterson series guide, Hawks.
 He has on-going research projects on Harlan’s Hawk, White-tailed Hawk, and Harris’s Hawk.

-Start the weekend off with a class on Friday evening introducing raptors.
+Start the weekend off with class sessions on Friday at our Lake Jackson, TX headquarters.
 Subjects include field marks, shape, measurements, terminology, feathers, molt, and raptor flight identification.
-Then review and learn about vultures, Osprey, and harriers.
 He will show photos of many raptors in hand and will discuss their vocalizations and aspects of their biology.
-We will have Bill’s books available in our online store.
+We will have Bill’s books available in our nature store.

 Additional texts by Bill: